Avimitin/blog/source/_posts/Configure Arch Linux.md

 - linux
 thumbnail: https://cdn.jsdelivr.net/gh/Avimitin/PicStorage/pic/20210221172745.png
 tnalt: "my desktop screenshot"
-tldr: "I will show you how to configure the raw arch linux to a beatiful and easy for work desktop environment"
+description: "I will show you how to configure the raw arch linux to a beatiful and easy for work desktop environment"
 ---

 <!-- vim-markdown-toc GFM -->